 The escalator even has a light show going on.
 It’s like a trip to Space Mountain!

-The Atomium is a notoriously known monument on the outskirts of Brussels.
+The Atomium is the weirdest and most futuristic stop on this 7 day Belgium itinerary.
+It is a notoriously known monument on the outskirts of Brussels.
 The famous giant steel atom became an iconic symbol of the city and from the temporary main pavilion for the 1958 Brussels World’s Fair it is now a permanent mark on the travel map.

 To check it all out, half an hour should be enough.